The Erben Organ is a living artistic and technological masterpiece. It represents

 The Friends of the Erben Organ (“FREO”) is a 501(c)3 non-profit corporation dedicated to the restoration, preservation, and appreciation of the 1868 Henry Erben pipe organ and the 1859 Hall & Labagh pipe organ located in the Basilica of Saint Patrick’s Old Cathedral, located in the NoLIta section of SoHo in Manhattan.

 The Erben organ is a living artistic and technological masterpiece.
 It represents the finest extant work of New York City organbuilder Henry Erben (1800-1884).
 Erben was the leading American pipe organ builder in the mid-19th century, and was never surpassed in quality and craftsmanship.
+More information about 1868 Henry Erben organ and its stop list.

 The organization fosters the appreciation of this living instrument, built largely by and for immigrants, through educational programs and music camps, live musical performances, and organ demonstrations and concerts to visiting tour groups, arts and cultural organizations, schools, and universities.